 Following is a sampling of holiday traditions of various different cultures – past and present.
 You will notice that many of the holiday traditions have a common theme – family, gifts, feasting and goodwill.

 Bodhi Day.
 Bodhi Day is a holiday celebrated by Buddhists.
-Bodhi Day commemorates the day that Siddhartha Gautama, the historical Buddha, achieved enlightenment.
-Bodhi Day, traditionally observed on December 8th , is celebrated with meditation, chanting, or performing act of kindness to others.
+The day commemorates the day that Siddhartha Gautama, the historical Buddha, achieved enlightenment.
+The day is celebrated with with meditation, chanting, or performing act of kindness to others.

 Hanukkah.
 Hanukkah is an eight-day festival celebrating the re-dedication of the temple following a successful revolt by the Jews over their Seleucid conquerors.
 According to tradition, during the re-dedication ceremony, only a day’s worth of oil for the menorah could be found, yet the holy lamp stayed lit for eight days.
 Because the dates for Hanukkah are set by the Hebrew calendar, the festival dates can range between late November and late December.

 St. Lucia’s Day.
 St. Lucia’s Day, the festival of lights, is celebrated in Sweden, Norway, and the Swedish-speaking regions of Finland in honor of St. Lucia.
-St. Lucia, one of the earliest Christian martyrs, was killed by the Romans because of her religious beliefs.
+One of the earliest Christian martyrs, St. Lucia was killed by the Romans because of her religious beliefs.
 Each town elects its own St. Lucia.
 The festival begins with a procession led by the St. Lucia designee.
 Young girls dressed in white and wearing lighted wreaths on their heads, and boys dressed in white pajama-like costumes follow singing traditional songs.
 The festival marks the beginning of the Christmas season in Scandinavia.

 Saturnalia.
 Saturnalia was the ancient Roman festival in honor of Saturn, the god of agriculture.
 Held from December 17th through December 23rd Saturnalia featured a relaxation of social restrictions and role reversals between upper class Romans and the lower classes.
 Gift giving, feasting, and drinking figured prominently in the holiday.